 But if you feel you need an indication of when you’ll be eligible, Omni’s Vaccine Queue CALCULATOR is available to give you an approximate estimate of how long it will be before your number comes up.

 JCVI advises that implementation of the COVID-19 vaccine programme should aim to achieve high vaccine uptake.
 An age-based programme will likely result in faster delivery and better uptake in those at the highest risk.

-As the first phase of the programme is rolled out in the UK, additional data will become available on the safety and effectiveness of COVID-19 vaccines.
+As the various phases of the programme are rolled out in the UK, additional data will become available on the safety and effectiveness of COVID-19 vaccines.
 These data will provide the basis for consideration of vaccination in groups that are at lower risk of mortality from COVID-19.